Susan Eckey

-Susan Eckey (born 22 July 1964) is a Norwegian diplomat who was Ambassador to Uganda, as well as to Rwanda and Burundi.
-In 2022 she was appointed as the new Ambassador of Norway to Austria.
+Susan Eckey (born 22 July 1964) is a Norwegian diplomat who since 2022 has been the Ambassador of Norway to Austria, Slovakia and Permanent Representative to the United Nations and other international organisations in Vienna.
+From 2015 to 2019 she was Ambassador to Uganda, Rwanda and Burundi.

 Life

 Eckey was born in 1964.
-She took her masters degree in Science in Economics and Business Administration at the Norwegian School of Economics and an International Baccalaureate Diploma in Canada.
+She took her masters degree in Science in Economics and Business Administration at the Norwegian School of Economics and an International Baccalaureate Diploma at UWC Lester B. Pearson College in Canada.

-She started work at Norway's Ministry of Foreign Affairs in 1991 and in time she represented her country at the United Nations in New York and at the Norwegian embassy in Chile.
+She started work at Norway's Ministry of Foreign Affairs in 1991, and she has served at Norwegian diplomatic missions in Chile, New York, Uganda and Austria.

-In 2012 she was appointed to the advisory committee to the Central Emergency Response Fund (CERF).
-Members of the advisory group represent themselves and not their country.
-Other group members included Ahmed Al-Meraikhi of Qatar, Susanna Moorehead from the UK, Ugandan Julius Oketta, Yukie Osa from Japan and Croatian Nancy Butijer.
+In 2012 she was appointed to the advisory group of the Central Emergency Response Fund (CERF).